 decided to relax and indulge their love of flying for a while.
 In the early 1970s, they began teaching flying

-materials.
-King Schools continues to revolutionize pilot training by pioneering the development of multimedia
+King Schools continues to transform pilot training by pioneering the development of multimedia

 training programs on many aviation subjects including ground-breaking programs on aviation risk management.